slibkind/multitask-networks/README.md

 ## About the Analysis

 The analysis involves running gradient descent on the speed of the dynamics for fixed inputs, for each trained RNN.
-The results of the analysis are saved in the `analysis/` directory.
+The results of the analysis are saved in the `analysis/` directory within the respective model directory.